uberspot/DebianDroid/README.md

  3. Download the zxing.zip source code
  4. Add the source from the android-integration/ subfolder to /src/com/google/zxing/integration/android/
  5. Add code to create/read qrcodes and clean, build and deploy project

+###Installation of other libs

+ 1. Joda time and KSOAP2 are installed by copying their .jar file to /libs/ in the project
+ 2. AndroidStorageUtils is just added as a package directly to the source code

 ##License